 Chimney stacks

-Repair category:
+Repair category: 1

-Notes: Weathered sections were noted.
-Normal and ongoing maintenance will be required.
+Notes: Previous pointing repairs were noted.
+The render is weathered.

-Roofing including roof space Repair category: 2
+Roofing including roof space

+Repair category: 2

+Missing, chipped and slipped slates were noted.
+The man-made

 Category 3 Category 2 Category 1 Urgent repairs or replacement are needed now.
 Failure to deal with them may cause problems to other parts of the property or cause a safety hazard.
 Estimates for repairs or replacement are needed now.
 Repairs or replacement requiring future attention, but estimates are still advised.
 No immediate action or repair is needed.